 4 Abbreviations and acronyms

-This Recommendation uses the following abbreviations and acronyms:

 None.

 5 Conventions

 None.

 6 Generic procedures for including references to documents of other organizations in ITU-T Recommendations

 6.1 An ITU-T study group or a member of a study group may identify the need to make a specific reference (either normative or non-normative) to a document from another organization within a specific draft Recommendation.
 It is preferred that, rather than making reference to an entire document from an outside organization, reference be made to only the specific section(s) concerned.